TECOLOGYxyz/PUPI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-** ShortcutSorting **
+# ShortcutSorting

 Fast manual sorting of images with keyboard shortcuts.
+Set the path to the directory containing images, map keys with folders and run.